-Any club awarded either of the aforementioned shoots must provide to the MSCA Board proof of compliance to a minimum set of requirements as stated below 150 days prior to the scheduled shoot.
+Any club awarded either of these shoots must provide to the Board proof of compliance to a minimum set of requirements, as stated below, 150 days prior to the scheduled shoot.
 The Board must also approve the Shoot Program 150 days prior to the scheduled shoot.

 The host club shall provide as a minimum:

 - On site food service for 150 people.

 - Clubhouse or covered seating for 150 people.

 - Parking for 100 vehicles.
 Shuttle must be provided from off-site parking areas.